Skip to main content

 }

-Our plugin store lists the URLs for unpkg URLs for these plugins https://jbrowse.org/jb2/plugin_store/.
-You can also download the plugin files from e.g. the unpkg URLs to your local server and serve them.
+Our plugin store lists unpkg URLs for published plugins at https://jbrowse.org/jb2/plugin_store/.
+You can also download plugin files from those URLs to your own server.

 {